Rudra veena

-The Rudra veena (रुद्र वीणा) (also spelled Rudraveena or Rudra vina)—also called Bīn in North India—is a large plucked string instrument used in Hindustani Music, especially dhrupad.
+The rudra veena (रुद्र वीणा) (also spelled rudraveena or rudra vīnā), also called the bīn in North India, is a large plucked string instrument used in Hindustani music, especially dhrupad.
 It is one of the major types of veena played in Indian classical music, notable for its deep bass resonance.
+Oral tradition ascribes the instrument to Shiva, the principal deity within Hinduism.

-The rudra veena is mentioned in court records as early as the reign of Zain-ul Abidin (1418-1470), and attained particular importance among Mughal court musicians.
-Before Independence, rudra veena players, as dhrupad practitioners, were supported by the princely states; after Independence and the political integration of India, this traditional patronage system ended.
+The rudra veena is seen in temple architecture predating the Mughals.
+It is also mentioned in court records as early as the reign of Zain-ul Abidin (1418–1470), and attained particular importance among Mughal court musicians.
+Before independence, rudra veena players, as dhrupad practitioners, were supported by the princely states; after independence and the political integration of India, this traditional patronage system ended.
 With the end of this traditional support, dhrupad's popularity in India declined, as did the popularity of the rudra veena.
-However, in recent years, the rudra veena has seen a resurgence in popularity, driven at least partly by interest among non-Indian practitioners.
+However, in recent years, the rudra veena has seen a resurgence in popularity, driven at least partly by interest among non-Indian musicians.